 What’s the benefit to the farmer?
 Certainty!
 In crop planning, harvesting and cash flow.
 Farmers’ market sales are highly speculative and uncertain, after all the work that goes into growing our vegetables each week we harvest in the hope that enough customers will turn out to buy them, because what goes unsold at the end of a market is a loss to our business.
 But the success of each market is very much dependent on such vagaries of the weather, holidays, other events in town, etc. A CSA replaces this reliance on hope with certainty on harvest day.

-Spring: Spinach, Arugula, Greens mix, Strawberries, Hakurei, Radish, Lettuce, Kale, Chard, Rhubarb, Broccolini, Snap peas
+- Spring: Spinach, Arugula, Greens mix, Strawberries, Hakurei, Radish, Lettuce, Kale, Chard, Rhubarb, Broccolini, Snap peas

-Summer: Tomatoes, Basil, Peppers, Carrots, Beets, Cucumbers, Basil, Kale/Chard, Zucchini, Dill, Delicata, Beans, Garlic, Onions, New potatoes, Cauliflower, Cabbage, Broccoli, Fresh herbs, Cherry tomatoes, Raspberries
+- Summer: Tomatoes, Basil, Peppers, Carrots, Beets, Cucumbers, Basil, Kale/Chard, Zucchini, Dill, Delicata, Beans, Garlic, Onions, New potatoes, Cauliflower, Cabbage, Broccoli, Fresh herbs, Cherry tomatoes, Raspberries

-Fall: Tomatoes, Peppers, Cucumbers, Carrots, Beets, Kale/Chard, Zucchini, Zucchini, Winter squash, Beans, Garlic, Onions, Brussel Sprouts, Potatoes, Fresh herbs, Greens, Parsnips
+- Fall: Tomatoes, Peppers, Cucumbers, Carrots, Beets, Kale/Chard, Zucchini, Zucchini, Winter squash, Beans, Garlic, Onions, Brussel Sprouts, Potatoes, Fresh herbs, Greens, Parsnips

-When is the 2020 CSA season?
+When is the 2021 CSA season?
 Weekly from June through September, there will be 16 weekly shares over 17 weeks which includes a one week share ‘holiday’ – simply let us know when you will be away and we’ll cancel for that week.

 Where and when do I pickup my share?
-Your choice when you sign up, either at the farm in the Kispiox Valley on Fridays between 2-6, at the BV Farmers’ Market in Smithers Saturdays 8:30 – 12:30, or at the Hazelton Farmers’ Market Sundays between 10-2.
+Your choice when you sign up, either at the farm in the Kispiox Valley on Fridays between 3-6, at the BV Farmers’ Market in Smithers Saturdays 8:30 – 12:30, or at the Hazelton Farmers’ Market Sundays between 10-2.

 What if I can’t pickup my share one week?
 You have one share ‘holiday’ per season, just let us know by email by the Wednesday before your pickup day.
 If you are away additional weeks, you can gift or sell those weeks to a friend or neighbour, who are welcome to pick up your share on your behalf.
 It is your responsibility to make arrangements to have someone pick up your share (so that we can go about the business of growing the food).

 Is my share of the harvest guaranteed?
 Yes, with the caveat being to the extent that anything can be guaranteed down on the farm!
 Your share of any given crop is proportional to the amount harvested; in the event of a crop failure the risk is shared with the shareholders.
-However, we are a diverse market garden with 10 years under our belt, and a lean year in one crop usually means a bounty in other crops.
-We guarantee there will be on average at least $20 worth of our best vegetables each week in your share; if some weeks are on the lean side we will make it up in subsequent harvests.
+However, we are a diverse market garden with over 10 years under our belt, and a lean year in one crop usually means a bounty in other crops.
+We guarantee there will be on average at least $22.50 worth of our best vegetables each week in your Nourish Share; if some weeks are on the lean side we will make it up in subsequent harvests.
 And if we have a bumper season, our shareholders will share in the bounty above and beyond the guaranteed amount.

 The CSA season ends in the fall, then what will I eat?
-Our CSA shareholders receive 10% off orders of our bulk storage vegetables, see woodgrain.ca/vegetables
+Our CSA shareholders receive 5% off orders of our bulk storage vegetables, see woodgrain.ca/vegetables

 Thanks for considering us to be your farmers this season!